njamesgeorge1223/Bank-and-Election-Analyses-in-Python/PyBank/Resources/README.md

-This folder contains the input file, electionData.csv, for the Python file, PyBankMain.py.
+This folder contains the input file, budgetData.csv, for the Python file, PyBankMain.py.

 ----